Student of the Year 2

-Student of the Year 2 is a 2019 Indian Hindi-language teen romantic sports comedy film directed by Punit Malhotra and produced by Karan Johar under the Dharma Productions banner.
-A standalone sequel to the 2012 film Student of the Year, the film stars Tiger Shroff alongside debutantes Tara Sutaria and Ananya Panday, with Aditya Seal in a pivotal role.
-Set in the fictional St. Teresa’s College, the narrative follows Rohan Sachdev, an aspiring athlete from a humble background, who navigates love, rivalry, and ambition while competing for the coveted title of "Student of the Year."
+Student of the Year 2 is a 2019 Indian Hindi-language sports romantic comedy film directed by Punit Malhotra and produced Karan Johar's Dharma Productions.
+A standalone sequel to the 2012 film Student of the Year, it stars Tiger Shroff, Tara Sutaria, Ananya Panday, and Aditya Seal.
+It marks the debuts of both Panday and Sutaria in Hindi cinema.